mctrinity/machine-learning-notes/README.md

 # Machine Learning Notes Repository

-Welcome to the **Machine Learning Notes Repository**! 🚀 This repository is a collection of structured notes covering various aspects of **machine learning**, including **TensorFlow workflow stages** and other important concepts.
+Welcome to the **Machine Learning Notes Repository**! 🚀 This repository is a collection of structured notes covering various aspects of **machine learning**, including **TensorFlow and PyTorch workflow stages**, as well as other important concepts.

 ## 📌 **What You'll Find Here**
 - 📖 **Structured Machine Learning Notes**
-- 🏗 **TensorFlow Workflow Stages Documentation**
+- 🏗 **TensorFlow & PyTorch Workflow Stages Documentation**
 - 🔢 **Mathematical Foundations of ML**
 - 🛠 **Hands-on Code Examples & Implementations**

 ## 🎯 **Purpose of This Repository**
-This repository serves as a **personal learning hub** for organizing key ML concepts, practical implementations, and TensorFlow workflows.
+This repository serves as a **personal learning hub** for organizing key ML concepts, practical implementations, and TensorFlow/PyTorch workflows.
 Whether you're a beginner or an advanced ML practitioner, these notes will help reinforce fundamental and advanced topics.

 ## 🛠 **Getting Started**
 To clone this repository to your local machine, use the following command: